 We lead the way with positive animal welfare

-Trowunna Wildlife Park has been recognized for meeting positive animal welfare outcomes.
+Trowunna Wildlife Sanctuary has been recognized for meeting positive animal welfare outcomes.
 Recently assessed by the Zoo and Aquarium Association’s (ZAA) Accreditation Program, Trowunna Wildlife Park has successfully achieved Accreditation.

 The Zoo and Aquarium (ZAA) Accreditation Program has lifted the bar for animal welfare standards, and is for all ZAA member zoos and aquariums.
 With a positive animal welfare focus, the new Accreditation Program is a world first for the zoo industry.